 PABC is in support of efforts to secure federal funding for South Carolina’s infrastructure and also will be

 monitoring the progress of the infrastructure funding bill approved in 2017.

 Support an effort to increase agriculture and forestry commercial trucking weight limits to compare favorably with

 Skilled Workforce Development Initiative

-PABC is in support of this initiative by the SC Trucking Association to promote careers in skilled trades for state
+PABC is in support of this initiative led by the SC Trucking Association and others to promote careers in skilled

-funding of $950,000 to be allocated to the State’s Technical College System to be used to build and deploy a
+trades for state funding to be allocated to the State’s Technical College System to be used to build and deploy a

 Rural Utilities and Telecommunications Infrastructure

 Access to broadband continues to be an issue in rural areas of South Carolina.

 Support funding for the budget requests of the SC Department of Agriculture, SC Forestry Commission and